sablier-labs/docs/docs/concepts/06-glossary.md

 primarily Ethereum, that leverage smart contracts to enable trustless, permissionless, and transparent financial transactions without relying on traditional intermediaries like banks or financial institutions.

-## Dynamic

-Refers to either (i) non-linear streams, or (ii) the smart contract that can create non-linear streams.

 ## End time

 The time when a stream is scheduled to end.